 For instance, TapRecruit has evaluated millions of job descriptions from thousands of companies to create their recommendations.

-These tools can evaluate readability, suggest stronger adjectives and offer recommendations for searchability.
-These tools will also gauge the effectiveness and engagement of your posts.
+These tools can evaluate readability, suggest stronger adjectives and offer recommendations for searchability of your job descriptions.
+These evaluation tools will also gauge the effectiveness and engagement of your job postings.

 Your company probably has an employee referral system where you recognize top employees with rewards (cash or otherwise) if they recommend a hire.